ssrwpo/uglifyjs2/README.md

 ## Tips
 * Start with a small project when choosing your options.
 * Don't add `reduce_vars` as option as it prevents Meteor from starting.
+* Use the default options as a canevas for experimenting additional UglifyJS2 options.

 ## Links
 * [UglifyJS2](https://github.com/mishoo/UglifyJS2)